In the data protection battle of erasure coding vs. RAID, the latter appears to be losing ground.

 Watch the erasure coding vs. RAID video above and then read the transcript below to help guide your decision.

-Transcript - Erasure coding vs. RAID: An analysis of data protection methods
+Transcript - Erasure coding vs. RAID: Benefits and challenges

 Editor's note: The following is a transcript of a video clip from Scott Sinclair's presentation at Storage Decisions in New York City.
 The transcript has been edited for clarity.